top of page

 Deliverables: $52,000 of funds donated to BCH’s COVID-19 Response Fund, additionally the giant check for presentation purposes, in-store and digital signage, and prizes awarded to donating customers.

-Outcome: Hazel’s customers and company match raised a total of $52,000 for Boulder Community Health Foundation, the only remaining non-profit healthcare network in Boulder, CO.
-Because of this early partnership, Hazel's is now positioned to be a Gold Tier sponsor for BCH's Centennial Celebration Year in 2022 and the GM of Hazel's now serves on their board.
+Results: Hazel’s customers and company match raised a total of $52,000 for Boulder Community Health Foundation, the only remaining non-profit healthcare network in Boulder, CO.
+Because of this early partnership, Hazel's was positioned to be a Gold Tier sponsor for BCH's Centennial Celebration Year in 2022 and the GM of Hazel's now serves on their board

-TL;DR: I modified a previous campaign to provide the most impact for brand goodwill to Hazel's while directly benefitting the community hospital system resulting in greater partnership opportunities and an elevated reputation in the community.
+TL;DR: I modified previous register-fundraiser campaigns to provide the most impact for brand goodwill to Hazel's while directly benefitting the community hospital system resulting in greater partnership opportunities and an elevated reputation in the community.

 'Thank You' tour of the BCH check for Hazel customers to have ownership over their part in the donation.